-Bristol has plenty of great places to visit within the two cities but there are also some really cool venues visitors will enjoy within 15 miles of the downtown area.
+Bristol has plenty of great places to visit within the twin cities, but here’s a list of 16 must-visit locations visitors will enjoy within 16 miles of our historic downtown.

-Adventure Mendota offers kayak (unguided) and tube rentals from their base camp on Swinging Bridge Road on the North Fork of the Holston River, which is perfect for tubing and recreational kayaking.
-The water’s gentle flow ensures your first tube or kayak trip will be as good as your next 10 and the best part?
+Adventure Mendota offers kayak (unguided) rentals from their base camp on Swinging Bridge Road on the North Fork of the Holston River, which is perfect for recreational kayaking.
+The water’s gentle flow ensures your first kayak trip will be as good as your next 10 and the best part?
 Anybody can do it – no experience is necessary!

 Barter Theatre began in 1933 with one man’s idea to have patrons pay with produce and has grown today into a year-round theatre with more than 160,000 visitors each year.

 4. Birthplace of Country Music Museum

 The Birthplace of Country Music® Museum, a 24,000 square foot facility, which opened in August 2014, in affiliation with the Smithsonian Institute, tells the story of Bristol’s musical heritage.
 The Museum provides the BCM with a new, permanent facility to house its operations, including the museum, educational programs, and artistic programming.

 5. Bristol Motor Speedway/Bristol Dragway

 Located in Northeast Tennessee in the town of Bristol, Bristol Motor Speedway is a legendary NASCAR short-track nicknamed The Last Great Colosseum for its epic battles and Roman-like architecture.
 The speedway is among the largest sporting venues in the world.
 In addition to the speedway, Bristol has a .25-mile dragstrip that hosts an annual NHRA event, the NHRA Thunder Valley Nationals.